joyfulcraftsmen/JC.Tools/reference/connectors/connectors.md

 Similarly, for other [Connection Definition Providers](../connection-definitions/connection-definition-providers), you specify any of the above Code values in ConnectionType column.

 In the above example, you tell to JC.Unit to connect to data sources using CsvOleDB provider and ExcelOleDB provider.

+The examples for all connectors use YAML in examples.
+The same fields/properties/columns are expected for other [Connection Definition Providers](../connection-definitions/connection-definition-providers).
+Just use fields/properties/columns with the same name as in YAML examples.